 The Benefits of Hawk Brake Pads

-Like a bird of prey swooping down to snatch up a rabbit by the scruff of its neck, Hawk brakes screamed onto the scene generations ago and has continued to hold onto the title of fiercest brake components builder ever.
+Like a bird of prey swooping down to snatch up a rabbit by the scruff of its neck, Hawk brakes screamed onto the scene generations ago and have continued to hold onto the title of fiercest brake components builder ever.
 Like EBC, they craft a wide range of pads for all kinds of driving situations.
 Hawk also makes ceramic brake pads, which are far quieter and produce a gray-colored dust that doesn’t make your rims look grimy.
-More about Hawk's lineup.
+More about Hawk's lineup:

 Hawk PC Brake Pads: Also known as Hawk Performance Ceramic Brake Pads, the PC pads are performance OEM replacements designed to give you better bite than stock pads.

 Hawk HPS Brake Pads: Short for High-Performance Street, HPS pads are the perfect choice for drivers who demand a more commanding response from their brakes.

 Hawk LTS Brake Pads: "LTS" stands for "Light Truck & SUV", and these pads live up to their name.
 Not only are they stronger than OEM brakes to keep your heavier rig in check, but they also make light towing safer.